 Even more important, 92% of people would consider changing jobs if offered a role with a company with an excellent corporate reputation (CR Magazine).

-Make your company matter: Be a thought leader in your industry
+Make your company matter: Be a thought leader in your industry.

+Becoming a thought leader can also be a targeted goal for CEOs, who should be working to be thought leaders themselves while promoting their companies.
 CEOs are the natural figurehead of a brand and a natural place for trustworthiness to be established.
-This goes beyond CEOs becoming celebrity-like figures, and moves more toward how leadership communicates the values of a company.
+When they are recognized in their industry, this builds trust not only in their personal brand but also in their company.
+This goes beyond CEOs becoming celebrity-like figures and moves more toward how B2B thought leadership communicates a company’s values.

-This can be initiated in responses to current events, commentary on issues within or outside of the company, and direction that establishes shows employees (and clients, in turn) the value system of the company from top to bottom.
+You want to become the expert on whichever relevant topic and communicate that clearly and consistently.
+This can be initiated in responses to current events, commentary on issues within or outside of the company, and direction that shows employees (and clients, in turn) the company’s value system from top to bottom.

 Practically, this looks like generating content and growing an audience (even if it’s a small audience) within your industry.
 For a business to be a thought leader, they need a team to produce accessible and shareable information for others to learn from.